Ask The Advocate

 Make sure to get a copy of Team notes immediately Following the meeting.

-1. Understand the IEP Process: Before diving into the meeting, it's essential to have a solid understanding of the IEP process.
-Familiarize yourself with the key components of an IEP, including goals, accommodations, and services.
-Knowing your rights as a parent under the Individuals with Disabilities Education Act (IDEA) will also empower you during the meeting.
+• Understand the IEP process: It's critical to have a firm grasp of the IEP process prior to the meeting commencing.
+Discover the primary components of an IEP.
+Including the goals, adjustments, and services.
+Knowing your rights as a parent under the Individuals with Disabilities Education Act will help you feel more empowered throughout the meeting.

-6. Collaborate with the IEP Team: Approach the IEP meeting as a collaborative effort between parents, educators, and other professionals involved in your child's education.
-Listen to the perspectives of the IEP team members and work together to find solutions that best meet your child's needs.
+• Collaborate as a group: Parents, teachers, and other professionals engaged in your child's education should approach the IEP meeting.
+Work together with the IEP team members and consider their perspectives to create solutions that best meet your child's needs.